HobnobMancer/cazy_webscraper/README.md

 ## Retrieving NCBI taxonomies

 Taxonomic opinions frequently change, and CAZy can fall out of sync with the latest taxonomic classifications with NCBI.
-To maintain an updated CAZyme database, `cazy_webscraper` can be used to retrieve the latest taxonomic classifications from NCBI for CAZymes in a local CAZyme database that meet the user's specified criteria.
+To maintain an updated CAZyme database, `cazy_webscraper get_ncbi_taxs` can be used to retrieve the latest taxonomic classifications from NCBI for CAZymes in a local CAZyme database that meet the user's specified criteria.
 The downloaded taxonomic data is added to the local CAZyme database.

 The complete lineage data is retrieved from NCBI.
 Whereas CAZy lists only the kingdom, genus, species and strain, `cazy_webscraper` retrieves the full taxonomic lineage from NCBI and stores the complete lineage in the `NcbiTaxs` table in the local CAZyme database.
 This include:
 - Kingdom